finbourne/luminesce-sdk-java/sdk/docs/MultiQueryExecutionApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // MultiQueryExecutionApi apiInstance = apiFactory.build(MultiQueryExecutionApi.class);

         MultiQueryExecutionApi apiInstance = ApiFactoryBuilder.build(fileName).build(MultiQueryExecutionApi.class);
         MultiQueryDefinitionType type = MultiQueryDefinitionType.fromValue("Instrument"); // MultiQueryDefinitionType | An enum value defining the set of statements being executed
         String body = Apple; // String | A \"search\" value (e.g. 'Apple' on an instrument search, a `Finbourne.Filtering` expression of Insights, etc.)  In the cases where \"Nothing\" is valid for a `Finbourne.Filtering` expression, pass `True`.